fur-q/lua-ircclient/doc/ircclient.md

 ##### errors.ACCEPT

-A DCC chat or DCC send connection could not be accepted.
+An incoming DCC CHAT or DCC SEND connection could not be accepted.

 ##### errors.NODCCSEND